-With the 2013 fantasy baseball rankings for every position done, we turn our lazy eye towards the top 100 for 2013 fantasy baseball.
-These 2013 fantasy baseball rankings are one part fresh and two parts to death.
+With the 2015 fantasy baseball rankings for every position done, we turn our lazy eye towards the top 100 for 2015 fantasy baseball.
+These 2015 fantasy baseball rankings are one part fresh and two parts to def.
 They own a cat, a dog and a lizard in a two bedroom apartment where pets aren’t allowed.
 Know why?
 Cause they don’t care!
-None of this top 100 for 2013 fantasy baseball is meant to surprise. *jumping out of a closet* Boo!
+None of this top 100 for 2015 fantasy baseball is meant to surprise. *jumping out of a closet* Boo!
 Now, that was meant to surprise.
 This top 100 is just taking my positional rankings and putting guys in The Big Picture.
 You really should read each ranking post because the blurbs in this top 100 are on the skimpy side because there’s so many of them, and I went over each one of these guys already.
 Obviously at a hundred players, some guys just didn’t make it.
 About 300, to be inexact.
-It’s okay, there will be a top 400 tomorrow.
+It’s okay; there will be a top 400 tomorrow.
 Shortly, Sloth, you’ll have your Baby Ruth.
 Not to get all biblical on you, but this is the gospel.
 Print it out and take it to Mt.
-Sinai and it will say, “Win your 2013 fantasy baseball league, young prematurely balding man.”
+Sinai and it will say, “Win your 2015 fantasy baseball league, young prematurely balding man.”
 Projections were done by me and a crack team of 100 monkeys fighting amongst themselves because there were only 99 typewriters.
 Somebody please buy Ling-Ling his own typewriter!
-To help with your drafting, there’s also a list of players with multiple position eligibility, and all of the 2013 fantasy baseball projections.
-Anyway, here’s the top 100 for 2013 fantasy baseball:Please, blog, may I have some more?
+Anyway, here’s the top 100 for 2015 fantasy baseball:Please, blog, may I have some more?

-The royal we already went over all the hitters for 2013 fantasy baseball rankings.
+The royal we already went over all the hitters for 2015 fantasy baseball rankings.
 That’s not the “royal we” as that term usually implies.
 It was me writing it alone while wearing a Burger King crown.
-I refuse to draft a top starter anywhere where they are usually drafted.
+I refuse to draft a top starter where they are usually drafted.
 Unlike hitters, you need six starters, depending on your league depth.
-Simple math tells us there’s starters to go around.
+Simple math tells us there’s plenty of starters to go around.
+Simple Math, “Stop putting words in my mouth!”
 In most leagues, there’s a ton of guys on waivers that can help you — all year.
 Not just in April, and then they disappear.
-With the help of the Stream-o-Nator (it’s not populated right now because there’s no scheduled games), you can get by with, say, three starters while streaming the rest.
+With the help of the Stream-o-Nator, you can get by with, say, three starters while streaming the rest.
 To read more about streaming as a draft strategy.
 There’s also the fact that three stats by starters are difficult to predict due to luck.
-Wins, ERA and WHIP are prone to shift due to which way the ball bounces and whether or not the guys behind the pitchers can do anything.
-Finally, I’m good at projecting starters, so just fall back into my arms.
-I won’t drop you.
-Anyway, here’s the top 20 starters for 2013 fantasy baseball:Please, blog, may I have some more?
+Wins, ERA and WHIP are prone to shift due to which way the ball bounces and whether or not the guys behind the pitchers can score runs.
+Finally, the best starters can give you four categories.
+The best hitters can give you five categories.
+As always, where I see tiers starting and stopping are included and my projections.
+Anyway, here’s the top 20 starters for 2015 fantasy baseball:Please, blog, may I have some more?